 Kimberly F. Doheny, PhD

-Dr. Kimberly Doheny is an Associate Professor of Pediatrics in the McKusick-Nathans Institute of Genetic Medicine, Johns Hopkins University School of Medicine.
+Dr. Kimberly Doheny is an Associate Professor of Pediatrics in the McKusick-Nathans Department of Genetic Medicine, Johns Hopkins University School of Medicine.
 She is Director of the Center for Inherited Disease Research and Co-Director of Johns Hopkins Genomics.

 She received her PhD in Human Genetics in 1993 from Johns Hopkins University and is board certified in Clinical Molecular Genetics and Cytogenetics.
 Dr. Doheny has over 20 years of experience in high throughput genomics and has co-authored over 100 peer-reviewed publications in the area of genetics and genomics.
 Dr. Doheny is currently the lead principal investigator for the CIDR Program trans-NIH contract as well as co-investigator on the Baylor-Hopkins Center for Mendelian Genomics grant.

 Brooklyn Khoury, MS, MHA, MBA

-Brooklyn Khoury is the Administrator of the McKusick-Nathans Institute of Genetic Medicine, Johns Hopkins University School of Medicine.
+Brooklyn Khoury is the Administrator of the McKusick-Nathans Department of Genetic Medicine, Johns Hopkins University School of Medicine.
 She oversees clinical operations and finances for the Institute, and serves as the Administrator of Johns Hopkins Genomics.

 Brooklyn holds Masters degrees in Forensic Science and Law, Healthcare Administration, and Business Administration.
 Prior to her current role, she served as a Clinical Laboratory Manager in molecular genetics and is a certified Molecular Pathology Inspector for the College of American Pathologists.
 She also has experience in cytogenetics, genetics research, and regulatory affairs.